 Kids may be skeptical of yogurt, especially if they have never had it before.
-The taste and texture may be unusual — so how do you get kids to not only eat yogurt, but enjoy it and have fun with it?
-It’s all about being creative and making it an enjoyable experience for them.
-Think of yogurt as your blank canvas, and you are the artist that will create something amazing from it.
+The taste and texture may be unusual — so how do you get kids to not only eat yogurt but also enjoy it and have fun with it?
+It's all about being creative and making it an enjoyable experience.

-First, always try to choose low-fat and fat-free versions of yogurt, either plain or flavored.
-One cup of fat-free or low-fat yogurt provides 30 to 45 percent of the daily intake for calcium, so you can get a lot of nutritional bang for our buck.
-If you are using frozen yogurt, 1 cup provides about 10 percent of the intake for calcium.
-Also, while all yogurt has some natural sugar, take care to choose yogurts that do not have high amounts of added sugar.
-Look for ones with less than 15 grams per serving.
-You can create the sweetness kids enjoy using other methods.
+Opt for low-fat and fat-free versions of yogurt, either plain or flavored.
+One cup of fat-free or low-fat yogurt provides 30 to 45 percent of the daily value for calcium, so you can get a lot of nutritional bang for your buck.
+If you are using frozen yogurt, 1 cup provides about 10 percent of the daily value for calcium.

 Here are seven surprising ways to include yogurt in your child's diet.

 - Dip it.
 Have fun in the kitchen with your child by using yogurt as a dip for a variety of different fruits.
 For a healthier alternative to a typical cream cheese based fruit dip, stir together 1 cup non-fat Greek yogurt with 1 teaspoon cinnamon and 1 teaspoon vanilla extract.